 - Circulating supply: MKR has most of its token supply already in circulation, with no future incentive mechanisms in place.
-Compound has scheduled most of their remaining supply to be put into circulation / distributed to users in the next 5 years.
+The Compound has scheduled most of its remaining supply to be put into circulation / distributed to users in the next 5 years.
 The COMP tokens are distributed as rewards for liquidity providers on the platform.

 Data Source: Dune Analytics, Social Media